Udgin/blog/blog.md

     * Mobile file sync SDK
     * Mobile push notifications

+### Sample application

+I have created a small sample application.
+The source code is available [here](./assets/WakeUp.zip).
+It is simple carousel application that shows information about morning exercises.

 ### References:
 There are a list of references and interesting information about Xamarin.
 Thank you for reading.
 [Please feel free to ask](mailto:gromkaktus@gmail.com) any questions, I will try to answer.